General Terms And Conditions

 9.1 STC may withdraw from the contract if:

-- the price of the supplies increases before they are delivered or handed to STC
+a) the price of the supplies increases before they are delivered or handed to STC;

-- in the event any other reason stipulated in the applicable legal regulations applies.
+d) in the event any other reason stipulated in the applicable legal regulations or in this GTCs applies.

 9.2.
-The contract shall expire through withdrawal on the day the notice of withdrawal is delivered to the Supplier, with effect as of the date of delivery of the notice of withdrawal.
+The contract shall terminate by withdrawal on the day on which the written notice of withdrawal is delivered to the Supplier, with termination taking effect on the date of delivery of the notice of withdrawal.

-9.3 Where an indefinite-term contract has been concluded, STC may terminate it without stating the cause, subject to a notice period of three (3) months, starting on the first day of the calendar month following the month during which it was delivered to the Supplier.
+9.3 Where an indefinite-term contract has been concluded, STC may terminate it without stating the cause, subject to a notice period of three (3) months, starting on the first day of the calendar month following the month during which the notice was delivered to the Supplier.

 10. FINAL PROVISIONS

-10.1 The contract shall be governed by Czech Law especially the Civil Code, including where the Supplier is a foreign entity.
+10.1 The contract shall be governed by Czech Law, especially the Civil Code, even when the Supplier is a foreign entity.
 Application of the Vienna Convention on the International Sale of Goods (Ministry of Foreign Affairs Communication No. 160/1991 Coll., concerning the negotiation of the UN Convention on Contracts for the International Sale of Goods) to the purchase contract and the present GTCs is hereby excluded.

 10.2 The Supplier may not assign its rights or transfer its obligations under the contract without STC’s prior written consent.
 STC may transfer all its rights and obligations under the contract or the contract itself to any other party, even without the Supplier’s consent.
 In case the contract is assigned, the contracting parties rule out the Supplier’s right under Section 1899 of the Civil Code.
 The assignment of the present contract or any part thereof by the Supplier shall take effect with regard to STC on the effective day of STC’s issued written consent with such an assignment.
 The assignment of the contract or any of its parts shall take effect with regard to the Supplier as soon as the assignment is communicated to the Supplier.

-10.3 In the event any disputes arise between them, the contracting parties undertake to attempt initially to resolve such disputes amicably.
+10.3 In the event any disputes arise between STC and the Supplier, the contracting parties undertake to attempt initially to resolve such disputes amicably.
 If that proves impossible, the matter shall be referred to the court in the Czech Republic having the respective jurisdiction at the place of STC’s registered office for resolution under the laws of the Czech Republic.

-10.4 The Supplier is aware that STC is a contracting party referred to in the provision of Section 2 paragraph 1 of Act No. 340/2015 Coll., on special conditions for the effectiveness of some contracts, the disclosure of these contracts and the register of contracts (act on the register of contracts), and that the contract therefore may be subject to mandatory disclosure in the register of contracts.
-STC shall ensure all acts related to the disclosure of the contract in the register of contracts, unless the contracting parties agree otherwise.
+10.4 The Supplier is aware that STC is a contracting party referred to in the provision of Section 2 paragraph 1 of Act No. 340/2015 Coll., on special conditions for the effectiveness of some contracts, the disclosure of these contracts and the register of contracts, as amended (act on the register of contracts), and that the contract therefore may be subject to mandatory disclosure in the register of contracts.
+STC shall ensure all acts related to the disclosure of the contract in the register of contracts unless the contracting parties agree otherwise.

-10.6 STC and the Supplier undertake always to strictly protect business secrets of the other contracting party; in connection therewith, they also undertake to convey upon request to the other contracting party, what they consider their business secrets.
+10.6 STC and the Supplier always undertake to strictly protect business secrets of the other contracting party; in connection therewith, they also undertake to convey, upon request to the other contracting party, what they consider as their business secret.